Vonage/vonage-python-sdk/README.md

 to specify the `signature_secret` argument (or the `VONAGE_SIGNATURE_SECRET` environment variable).

+To use the SDK to call Vonage APIs, pass in dicts with the required options to methods like `Sms.send_message()`.
+Examples of this are given below.

 ## Simplified structure for calling API Methods

 The client now instantiates a class object for each API when it is created, e.g. `vonage.Client(key="mykey", secret="mysecret")`